 Parents and Friends

-The school and community extensively reflect the name ‘Holy Family’ with the staff and parents working together to ensure the children receive the best possible education in a strong family atmosphere.
+The school and its community strongly reflect the name ‘Holy Family’, with staff and parents working closely together to ensure that children receive the best possible education in a supportive and family-oriented environment.

-The P&F recognises and values the role that parents and carers play in the education of their children and aims to strengthen the partnership between family, school, parish and the wider community for the benefit of their children’s overall development and learning.
+The P&F recognises and values the important role that parents and carers play in the education of their children and aims to strengthen the partnership between family, school, parish and the wider community for the benefit of each child’s overall development and learning.

 Our Broad Objectives